firefly-iii/docs/docs/api/accounts.rst

 ``GET /api/v1/accounts``

 Returns a list of the users accounts.
+This includes the user's liabilities, because these are also accounts.

 Example return
 ~~~~~~~~~~~~~~